Jollyfant/node-seedlink-data-proxy/README.md

 ## Configuration
 Modify config.json to suit your needs.

-## Room Configuration
+## Channel Configuration
-A channel describes a configured data stream that can be subcribed to and is identified by a name.
+A channel describes a configured data stream that can be subscribed to and is identified by a name.
 Each channel will create a single Seedlink connection when users are subscribed.
 Users that are subscribed to a channel will receive data packets attributed to that particular channel.

 ## Running